 Antonin Scalia Law School

-The Center for the Protection of Intellectual Property (CPIP) at George Mason University Antonin Scalia Law School has partnered with the World Intellectual Property Organization (WIPO) to host the fourth iteration of the WIPO-CPIP Summer School on Intellectual Property.
-This exclusive, two-week summer course will be held online from Arlington, Virginia—just minutes from Washington, D.C., one of the world’s key centers of IP law and policymaking.
+The Center for the Protection of Intellectual Property (CPIP) at George Mason University Antonin Scalia Law School partnered with the World Intellectual Property Organization (WIPO) to host the fourth iteration of the WIPO-CPIP Summer School on Intellectual Property.
+This exclusive, two-week summer course was held online from Arlington, Virginia—just minutes from Washington, D.C., one of the world’s key centers of IP law and policymaking.

 The Summer School program provides an opportunity to senior students, young professionals, and government officials to acquire deeper knowledge of each domain of intellectual property (IP) and of the role and functions of WIPO.
 As WIPO’s only U.S.-based Summer School, the WIPO-CPIP Summer School program focuses on U.S. IP law.